mrakgr/Trading-Journal/journal_2025.md

 Here comes the pitch.

 2:40pm.
 He's the real deal, but I don't know if there is anything of value on his Youtube channel, and I don't feel like watching.
 Let me move on.

+Let me chill a bit here.
+I need to do the chores and exercises.
+Then I'll continue reading the One Good Trade book.